RabbitRover/MafiaMasters/README.md

 ## Usage

 1. Use `/start` in any channel to begin a new Mafia game
-2. Players click the "Join" button to join the game
+2. Players click the "Join" button to join the game (or "Leave" to leave)
+3. The lobby shows all joined players in real-time
-3. Once 5 players have joined, the host can click "Start" to begin
+4. Once 5 players have joined, the host can click "Start" to begin
-4. The bot will handle player management and prevent duplicates
+5. The bot assigns roles and provides a "Get My Role" button
+6. Players click the button to receive their role privately via ephemeral message

+## Available Roles

+### Town Roles
+- **🏛️ Mayor** - Double voting power, can reveal for extra influence
+  - *Win Condition*: Eliminate all Mafia and harmful neutrals

+### Mafia Roles
+- **🔫 Mafia** - Can kill players at night
+  - *Win Condition*: Achieve numerical superiority over Town

+### Neutral Roles
+- **🃏 Jester** - Wants to be lynched to win
+  - *Win Condition*: Get voted out during the day
+- **🛡️ Survivor** - Has protective vests, wins by surviving
+  - *Win Condition*: Survive until the end
+- **⚔️ Executioner** - Must get their assigned target lynched
+  - *Win Condition*: Get your target voted out during the day
+  - *Special*: Has a random target (Jester, Mafia, or Survivor)

 ## Current Status

 ✅ Basic game lobby functionality
-✅ Player join/leave system
+✅ Player join/leave system with buttons
+✅ **Real-time player list** in lobby
-✅ Host controls
+✅ Host controls (host cannot leave)
-🚧 Role assignment (coming next)
+✅ **Role assignment system**
+✅ **5 unique roles**: Mayor, Mafia, Jester, Survivor, Executioner ✅ **Private role messages** via ephemeral messages
+✅ **Executioner targeting system**
-🚧 Game mechanics (coming next)
+✅ **Interactive role distribution** with "Get My Role" button 🚧 Game mechanics and phases (coming next)
 🚧 Rules and role information commands

 ## Contributing